zevbaker/Byte-me/For-Loop/Readme.md

 value of x = 2.000000

 19. Write a program in C to display the n terms of harmonic series and their sum.
-Go to the editor 1 + 1/2 + 1/3 + 1/4 + 1/5 ...
+1 + 1/2 + 1/3 + 1/4 + 1/5 ...
 1/n terms
 Test Data :
 Input the number of terms : 5